Cosys-Lab/Cosys-AirSim/README.md

 ```

 ## Cosys-Lab Modifications
+* Added support for Unreal to 5.3.2.
+ * Note that Unreal 5.3 breaks debug rendering when editor aspect ratio is not perfect!
+Disable it to avoid issues in editor.
+This means things like _DrawSensor_ and  _DrawDebugPoints_ should be disabled.
+[This does not happen in 5.2 and is fixed in 5.4](https://issues.unrealengine.com/issue/UE-199454).
+ * Note that Unreal 5.3 breaks camera scene rendering when Effects is not set to the Epic scalability preset.
+You can use the console command r.DetailMode 2 to fix this at runtime!
 * Added [multi-layer annotation](docs/annotation.md) for groundtruth label generation with RGB, greyscale and texture options.
 Extensive API integration and available for camera and GPU-LiDAR sensors.
 * Added [Instance Segmentation](docs/instance_segmentation.md).
 * Added [Echo sensor type](docs/echo.md) for simulation of sensors like sonar and radar.